 Email: [email protected]”

 In this brief guide, we discussed Kooth: a guide, and review.
 We also discussed how counselling has progressed in the era of instant messaging and how many new ways there are to communicate with therapists, like free online counselling services.

-Kooth is just another one of the great free online counselling services that have changed the face of online mental health support, both because of the pandemic and even before it.
+Kooth is just another one of the great free online counselling services that have changed the face of online mental health support, both because of the ongoing lockdown and even before it.

 If you are in need of counselling or want to try to talk to someone online, you can certainly try kooth, as it has been shown to have great promise.